35 Facts About Love That Will Make Your Heart Smile

 The world's longest marriage lasted for 86 years.

-The next time one of your friends tries to tell you that true love doesn’t exist, just tell them to look up Herbert and Zelmyra Fisher.
-According to the Guiness World Records, the late couple broke the record for the longest marriage in history back in February 2011, having been married at that point for a staggering 86 years and 290 days.
-As for the secret to their success, the couple once said that “there’s no secret to our marriage—we just did what was needed for each other and our family.”
+The next time one of your friends tries to tell you that true love doesn't exist, just tell them to look up Herbert and Zelmyra Fisher.
+According to Guinness World Records, the late couple broke the record for the longest marriage in history back in February 2011, having been married at that point for a staggering 86 years and 290 days.
+As for the secret to their success, the couple once said, "There's no secret to our marriage—we just did what was needed for each other and our family."